Brprb08/CCSDS/README.md

 # CCSDS Packet Library

-A lightweight C library for **encoding and decoding CCSDS (Consultative Committee for Space Data Systems) packets** — the industry standard format used by NASA, ESA, and many satellites for telemetry and telecommand.
+A lightweight C library for **encoding and decoding CCSDS (Consultative Committee for Space Data Systems) packets**, the industry standard format used by NASA, ESA, and many satellites for telemetry and telecommand.

-This started as a way to practice **bit‑level packing in C**, but it’s evolving into a base for working with CCSDS‑formatted data (and could grow into a packet inspection tool).
+This started as a way to practice bit‑level packing in C, but it’s evolving into a base for working with CCSDS‑formatted data (and could grow into a packet inspection tool).

 ---